UT1/Micro-Codes/README.md

 3.Translate Me!!!

-	Tranlates text from one language to another.
+	Translates text from one language to another.

 http://www.holehouse.org/mlclass/